10 Palm Trees That Grow in South Carolina (with Pictures)

 Windmill Palm Tree (Trachycarpus fortunei).
 Photo by Flickr.

-Windmill Palm, scientific name Trachycarpus fortunei, is native to China.
-It features dense canopy of dark green fan-shaped leaves and 8-inch-thick trunk that is covered with brown fibers and old leaf bases.
+The Windmill Palm, scientifically named Trachycarpus fortunei and native to China, features a dense canopy of dark green fan-shaped leaves and an 8-inch-thick trunk covered with brown fibers and old leaf bases.

 Related articles: